Diego-MX/RepData_PeerAssessment1/PA1_Monitoring.md

 <img src="PA1_Monitoring_files/figure-html/fill_NAs-1.png" title="" alt="" style="display: block; margin: auto;" />

-The comparisson between the histograms shows a difference only in days with 0-2000 steps and 10-12 thousand.
+The comparisson between the histograms shows a difference only in days with 0-2 thousand steps and 10-12 thousand.
 I suspect this happens because the ones with `NA`s were first counted as having 0 steps and when averaged they all fell in the same bin between 10-12 thousand steps.

 The means and medians can be displayed from the following code.